Efficient Many-To-Many Matching of Points with Demands in One Dimension: Introduction

-One of important motivations for the study of the OMMD and OMMDC problems is their applications in wireless networks; consider a wireless network deployed along a one-dimensional line for example in applications such as environmental boundary monitoring and target tracking or for performing border patrol \citep{Susca}, or optimally placing unreliable sensors in a one dimensional environment \citep{Frasca}.
-Moreover, \citep{Song} study positioning of networked mobile sensors on a circle to minimize the largest time taken from the network to any point on the circle.
-As another example for a one-dimensional use of wireless networks, consider a wireless network deployed along a line for example a highway \citep{Li}.
-Vehicular ad hoc network on highways is modeled as a linear multi-hop network \citep{Hu}.
-Also, \cite {Aleksandrov} study deployment of the agents over the line segment.
+An important motivation for the study of the OMMD and OMMDC problems is their application in wireless networks.
+For example, consider a wireless network deployed along a one-dimensional line in applications such as environmental boundary monitoring and target tracking, or performing border patrol, or vehicular ad hoc network on highways \citep{Susca,Frasca,Li,Hu,Aleksandrov}.
+As an example for the MMD problem, consider the target coverage problem where each target should be monitored by at least a given number of sensors \cite{Yarinezhad2020}.
+Another important application of the MM problem is data matching \cite{BLUMENTHAL2022202,Fredrickson}.